spchaane/UiPath-Udacity-Project-2/README.md

 Orchestrator Queue.
 And finally it will email the spreadsheet to me/you

 **Files/Folders Used**
-* nd340-c1-intro-to-uipath-rpa-project-starter-master.zip (Downloaded by the bot)
+* No files/folders used.
+All files and folders will be created by the robot

 **Software Used**
 * UiPath Studio must be installed (visit: www.uipath.com)